kmhein21/eclipse_sye/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-3-1.png)

-These visuals were produced to display the temporal patterns across our five indices.
+Visuals were produced to display the temporal patterns across our five indices.
 Along the top are icons which correspond to relevant times during the eclipse.
 Here, we have included the visual for the bioacoustic index, which seems to show an interesting pattern around the time of totality.